-5.2.3 Discrimination Rate Graphs by Weakness Class
+3.2.4 Discrimination Rate Graph by Weakness Class

-Figure 7 shows an example of a Discrimination Rate Graph for a single Weakness Class.
+Figure 8 shows an example of a Discrimination Rate Graph for a single Weakness Class.
 Even when all values are relatively small, the Y-axis scale on these graphs is not adjusted in order to compare tools to the ideal Discrimination Rate of 1.
-An individual tool's Discrimination Rate for the Weakness Class is indicated with a purple bar.
+An individual tool's Discrimination Rate for the Weakness Class is indicated with a green bar.
 The average Discrimination Rate for all tools across the Weakness Class is indicated by a red bar and is always located on the far right side of the graph.
 The average is calculated using all tools, which includes those that do not cover this Weakness Class.

-Figure 7 - Example Discrimination Rate Graph for a single Weakness Class
+Figure 8 - Example Discrimination Rate Graph for a single Weakness Class

-In the example in Figure 7, the graph shows that SampleTool1 and SampleTool4 performed above average in this Weakness Class.
+In the example in Figure 8, the graph reveals SampleTool1 and SampleTool4 performed above average in this Weakness Class.
 SampleTool3 and SampleTool5 performed below average and SampleTool2 did not cover this Weakness Class.

-5.2.4 Precision-Recall and Discrimination Results by Weakness Class
+3.2.5 Precision-Recall and Discrimination Results by Weakness Class